zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Drawbacks

 This furthers the use of Go templating in Zarf which has been avoided up to this point due to the potential to conflict with Helm templates.
-This is discussed more in [ZEP-0021](./0021-zarf-values/README.md), though we should be careful to ensure that it is clear where this templating is allowed and whereit is not.
+This is discussed more in [ZEP-0021](./0021-zarf-values/README.md), though we should be careful to ensure that it is clear where this templating is allowed and where it is not.

-This requires a change to a package from the Zarf package creator to be able to deploy the package to multiple namespaces and does not allow adhoc namespace overrides like UDS CLI.
-This puts more of a burden on package creators to be responsive, but also allows a package to expose a much simpler interface to deployers and allows for some issues with the original UDS design to be mitigated (i.e. availability of the namespaces in `actions`).
+This requires a change be made from the Zarf package creator in order to be able to take advantage of deploying the package to multiple namespaces and does not allow adhoc namespace overrides from the deployer like UDS CLI.
+This puts more of a burden on package creators to be responsive to change requests, but also allows a package to expose a much simpler interface to deployers and allows for some issues with the original UDS design to be mitigated (i.e. availability of the namespaces in `actions`).

 ## Alternatives